wangjohn/lawson/README.md

 - Figure out how people will be creating accounts.
 - Feed of what everyone else is currently doing -- probably the PGCC dashboard home page.
 - Create a "My Statistics" page, where you can see total rounds played, common partners, distribution of tee times, distributino of days of the week, distribution of handicaps played with.
-- Fix bug where multiple modals pop up after you exit one.
-This happens when you lose internet connection.
 - Maybe make a /tee_times/#{time} page for individual days and/or individual times
 - Make settings menu dropdown larger
 - Better styling for tee times and player cards